 While we aim to ensure that all children behave in an acceptable way, by following our positive ethos, on rare occasions children's behavior can be unacceptable and they may require additional support.
 The following are examples of unacceptable behavior in our schools, with guidance as to how this may be managed.

-Guidance regarding levels of unacceptable behaviour
+Guidance regarding levels of una ceptable behaviour Ouluance regarding ieveis or unau ceptable bellaviour

-Level 1 (Class Log) Level 2 (Class log / SIF) Level 3 (SIF) - Persistent Level 1 behaviour Persistent Level 2 behaviour Disregarding Values Pushing in or not taking turn Interrupting Talking when an adult is speaking Attention seeking Spoiling others' games Avoiding work / wasting time Bringing sweets, chewing gum or inappropriate items to school Calling out / making inappropriate noises in lessons Running inside school Spreading rumours Arguing with pupils Arguing with staff Stopping the learning of other children Frequent disruption to lessons Persistent disruption to lessons Disrespectful attitude Rudeness Verbal abuse of staff or pupils Using swear words and gestures Swearing at pupils Swearing at staff Play fighting Aggressive play Fighting Lying Persistent lying Blatant dishonesty and refusal to , , , 5 accept responsibility Lack of co-operation Refusal to follow instructions / Dangerous defiance or refusal to deliberate defiance or follow instructions disobedience Being careless with school Defacement, eg, scribbling on Graffiti / vandalism / wilful equipment desk or others' work destruction of the school environment or property Unwanted physical contact Kicking, hitting, punching, biting, Violent physical attack or causing pushing, etc bodily harm towards pupils or staff Retaliation Serious physical retaliation Leaving class without permission Leaving school without permission Inappropriate touching Inappropriate sexualised behaviour Spitting on the ground Inappropriate touching Spitting at a child or adult Spitting on the ground Teasing, name calling Inappropriate touching Spitting at a child or adult Intimidation or tormenting Inappropriate touching Spitting at a child or adult Intimidation or tormenting (including via the internet) · Inappropriate touching Spitting at a child or adult Intimidation or tormenting (including via the internet) Racial, social, cultural, homophobic · Inappropriate touching Spitting at a child or adult Intimidation or tormenting (including via the internet) Racial, social, cultural, homophobic or religious abuse · Inappropriate touching Spitting at a child or adult Intimidation or tormenting (including via the internet) Racial, social, cultural, homophobic or religious abuse Stealing · Inappropriate touching Spitting at a child or adult Intimidation or tormenting (including via the internet) Racial, social, cultural, homophobic or religious abuse Stealing Possession / use of weapons, drugs, · Inappropriate touching Spitting at a child or adult Intimidation or tormenting (including via the internet) Racial, social, cultural, homophobic or religious abuse Stealing Possession / use of weapons, drugs, alcohol, cigarettes or other Inappropriate touching Spitting at a child or adult Intimidation or tormenting (including via the internet) Racial, social, cultural, homophobic or religious abuse Stealing Possession / use of weapons, drugs, alcohol, cigarettes or other inappropriate materials Inappropriate touching Spitting at a child or adult Intimidation or tormenting (including via the internet) Racial, social, cultural, homophobic or religious abuse Stealing Possession / use of weapons, drugs, alcohol, cigarettes or other inappropriate materials Putting themselves or others at risk Inappropriate touching Spitting at a child or adult Intimidation or tormenting (including via the internet) Racial, social, cultural, homophobic or religious abuse Stealing Possession / use of weapons, drugs, alcohol, cigarettes or other inappropriate materials Putting themselves or others at risk of harm Inappropriate touching Spitting at a child or adult Intimidation or tormenting (including via the internet) Racial, social, cultural, homophobic or religious abuse Stealing Possession / use of weapons, drugs, alcohol, cigarettes or other inappropriate materials Putting themselves or others at risk
+Level 1 (Class Log) Level 2 (Class log / SIF) Level 3 (SIF)

+Persistent Level 1 behaviour Persistent Level 2 behaviour

+Disregarding Values

+Pushing in or not taking turn

+Interrupting

+Talking when an adult is speaking

+Attention seeking

+Spoiling others' games

+Avoiding work / wasting time

+Bringing sweets, chewing gum or

+inappropriate items to school

+Calling out / making

+inappropriate noises in lessons

+Running inside school

+Spreading rumours

+Arguing with pupils Arguing with staff

+Stopping the learning of other children Frequent disruption to lessons Persistent disruption to lessons

+Disrespectful attitude Rudeness Verbal abuse of staff or pupils

+Using swear words and gestures Swearing at pupils Swearing at staff

+Play fighting Aggressive play Fighting

+Lying Persistent lying Blatant dishonesty and refusal to

+, , accept responsibility

+Lack of co-operation Refusal to follow instructions / Dangerous defiance or refusal to

+deliberate defiance or follow instructions

+disobedience

+Being careless with school Defacement, eg, scribbling on Graffiti / vandalism / wilful

+equipment desk or others' work destruction of the school

+environment or property

+Unwanted physical contact Kicking, hitting, punching, biting, Violent physical attack or causing

+pushing, etc bodily harm towards pupils or staf

+Retaliation Serious physical retaliation

+Leaving class without permission Leaving school without permission

+Inappropriate touching Inappropriate sexualised

+behaviour

+Spitting on the ground Spitting at a child or adult

+Teasing, name calling Intimidation or tormenting

+(including via the internet)

+Racial, social, cultural,

+homophobic or religious abuse

+Stealing

+Possession / use of weapons,

+drugs, alcohol, cigarettes or other

+inappropriate materials

+∲ 6

+Putting themselves or others at risk of harm

+Bullying or extortion

+Inappropriate use of social media

 Bringing the school into disrepute, before, during or after school